Songs and Instrumentals: Background and recording

 Big Thief toured in support of the albums until March 2020, when their European tour was canceled due to the COVID-19 pandemic.
 Lenker flew back to New York and drove to Western Massachusetts to be with her sister Zoë, staying in a one-room cabin next door.
 Lenker planned to take a break from the constant cycle of recording, touring, and promotion she had been in since 2014.
 She was also dealing with a recent relationship breakup and did not intend to make new music.
 However, she found herself writing new songs with her guitar while in solitude.
 She eventually invited audio engineer Phil Weinrobe to assist her in recording new material.
 Recording took place from April 22 to May 23, 2020, in Westhampton, Massachusetts in the small one-room pine cabin in the foothills of the Berkshire Mountains.
 The albums were mixed at the end of May at Figure 8 Recording in Brooklyn, New York.
 The albums feature Lenker's vocals and her playing acoustic guitar, as well using a paint brush and the needles of a white pine tree as instruments.
 It also features recordings of the rain, the wind, the fire from a wood stove, the chimes on her front porch, the birds, and the insects of the forest.

-Lenker and Weinrobe spent three weeks trying to record and dealing with electricity and technical setbacks.
+Lenker and Weinrobe spent three weeks trying to record while dealing with electricity and technical setbacks.
 They initially considered recording the albums on an old cassette tape.
 At the time, their only functioning tape recorder was Weinrobe's battery-powered Sony Walkman.
 Lenker eventually received an Otari eight-track recorder from a friend.
 The two albums were recorded on analog-analog-analog (AAA), free of all digital processes.
 Nine of the eleven tracks on Songs were written during the cabin sessions.
 Lenker and Weinrobe began and ended each day by playing an improvised acoustic guitar piece.
 They later combined their favorite pieces from these sessions and incorporated them into "Music for Indigo" and "Mostly Chimes" on Instrumentals.